Plurimi Wealth LLP (“PWL” or the “Firm”)

 - The ratios between fixed and variable components of total remuneration (SYSC 19C.3.44R – 12(d))

 The Firm does not take principal positions and does not make markets to its customers.
 Its risk exposure is therefore limited to the non-performance of a transaction by one or other of its counterparties, which is to say the market exposure of a temporary failure to complete a transaction.
-Although errors do occur leading to the need to unwind a trade, this is done immediately upon discovery and the market loss or gain becomes a factor in the assessment of the discretionary performance related bonus for an individual.
+Although errors do occur leading to the need to unwind a trade, this is done immediately upon discovery and the market loss or gain becomes a factor in the assessment of the discretionary performance related bonus for that particular individual.

-PWL has an establishment of the following personnel and approved persons as follows: -
+PWL has an establishment of the following personnel and approved persons as follows:-

 - The Firm’s Head of Compliance based in London, approved for the CF10 and CF11 functions.